Scrambler (ride): History

-The rides first appeared in the UK in 1959, when they were manufactured by Edwin Hall under license from the Eli Bridge Company.
-Eli Bridge rides were first imported in 1979.
+In 1959, the rides first appeared in the UK, when they were manufactured by Edwin Hall under license from the Eli Bridge Company.

+In 1979, rides manufactured by Eli Bridge directly began to be imported.

 Variants

 Grasscutter

 A grasscutter scrambler has a basic frame shape and no platform and is driven by a lower arm assembly.
 This type of ride is extremely popular in the United States.